 - Students who fall under the following category must use their parents' income information: under the age of 24, unmarried, not a veteran, not an orphan or ward of the court, do not have dependents for whom they provide more than 50% of their support, and not working on a master's or doctorate program.

 Who do I include in my household on the financial aid application?

-FAQ Answer: For the household size, include all people that live in your household (or your parents' household, if applicable) for whom you (or your parents) provide more than half of their support and you (or your parents) will continue to provide more than half of their support for the year in which you will be attending school.
+- For the household size, include all people that live in your household (or your parents' household, if applicable) for whom you (or your parents) provide more than half of their support and you (or your parents) will continue to provide more than half of their support for the year in which you will be attending school.

-What is a MPN?
+What is verification?

 - Verification is a comparison of the FAFSA information with lRS Tax Transcript(s) and other external documentation.
 The U.S. Department of Education randomly selects students who must be verified.
 DSCC may also select students for verification or request additional documents.
 The Office of Financial Aid will notify you if you are selected for verification.